 43. Water Filters (Big Berkey) – Water filters come in all shapes and sizes.
 One of the most popular filters for preppers is the Big Berkey.
 This little compact filter can cleanse over 6,000 gallons of water with 2 black filters.
 For a family of 4, that is over 4 years of water filtration if you assume 1 gallon per person per day!

 44. Bug Out Hand Carry Filters – There is no shortage of ‘pocket’ filters.
 The following 3 all caught our eyes: Lifestraw – Great for the single person in mind, hiker, backpacker, and for general emergency preparedness.
 1 ‘straw’ can filter and purify 1000 liters of water.
-Simple, compact and convenient.
-Throw one of these in your bug out bag.
+Simple, compact, and convenient.
+Throw one of these in your bug-out bag.
 Steripen – is an ingenious handheld ultraviolet water purification system.
-Just dip the wand in the water that needs to be treated and it kills 99.9% of bacteria, viruses and protozoa, including cryptosporidium and giardia.
-They even have a military grade version.
+Just dip the wand in the water that needs to be treated and it kills 99.9% of bacteria, viruses, and protozoa, including cryptosporidium and giardia.
+They even have a military-grade version.
 Katadyn– The Rolls Royce of water purifiers.
-The Swiss made Katadyn, besides your standard hand held water filter, they also carry tablets, as well as desalinators for boats.
+The Swiss-made Katadyn, besides your standard handheld water filter, also carries tablets, as well as desalinators for boats.
 This little handheld filter is good for 13,000 gallons!

-45. Chlorine Tablets – While not a long term solution, these can treat immediate water needs for about 5-10 gallons.
+45. Chlorine Tablets – While not a long-term solution, these can treat immediate water needs for about 5-10 gallons.
 Medical is another critical group of items that should be well-stocked for the average and serious prepper alike.
 The most important thing about this is the individual needs of yourself and your family.
-Special antibiotics, diabetic medicine, hearts meds etc.. will vary from family to family.
+Special antibiotics, diabetic medicine, heart meds, etc.. will vary from family to family.
 Aside from the basics be sure to understand your family’s special needs as well.
 If for some reason we are left to defend ourselves, you wouldn’t want a simple cut or scrape to get infectious & nasty.

 48. Neosporin – Great antibiotic & antiseptic ointment.
 This could be your backup to hydrogen peroxide, yet somewhat more pricy.
 You can buy the store brand for the same effectiveness at a cheaper price.